destroyedlolo/GPMFMetersGenerator/README.md

 | :warning: | "Positioning" mode is much more *random* than timestamp mode.<br> The results are better if there is no path overlap, but in the case of a round trip, it is really difficult to have a correct result (I am working on a better algorithm).  |
 |-------------|----------------------------|

+### Last chance : manuel edition (good luck)

+Generated .story file are flat files : if mkStory didn't do right job, you may edit it to sheat indexes.
+Adding '-v' or even '-d' option at mkStory invocation will help to know GPX's indexes (but it's very verbose).

 # Small tutorials